 Pumpkin season is far too short, if you ask me.
 Pumpkins are in season and harvested in September and October so, they're most certainly a bonefide fall treat.
 There are just so many yummy ways to incorporate pumpkin into breads, cakes, cookies, pies, pancakes and more it almost seems like we run out of time rather than ideas.
 That said, it would not be unheard of for me to bake pumpkin bread in July.
 That's just how I roll.

-These pancakes are light and fluffy and topped with a homemade maple syrup cinnamon butter to enhance the autumn flavors even further.
+These pancakes are light and fluffy and topped with a homemade maple syrup in fused cinnamon butter to enhance the autumn flavors even further.
+They're fully addictive.

 - While I don't find it necessary for this recipe, you can use the technique of separating the egg whites from the yolk and whip them separately.
 Fold the whipped egg whites into the batter to give it extra lift.